Manuel Mendive

 Manuel Mendive Hoyos (born 15 December 1944) is an Afro-Cuban artist.
 Mendive was born in Havana, Cuba, in 1944.
 His family practiced La Regla de Ocha, or Santería.
 A mulatto, he cherishes his Yoruba roots from the West coast of Africa.
 Today, his art resides in museums and galleries all over the world which include Cuba, Russia, Somalia, Benin, Congo, Norway, Denmark, Finland, Jamaica, and the United States.

 Early life and education

 Mendive was born in Havana, Cuba, in 1944.
 His family practiced La Regla de Ocha, or Santería.
 A mulatto, he cherishes his Yoruba roots from the West coast of Africa.
-In 1963, he graduated from the San Alejandro Academy of Plastic Arts, Havana.
+In 1956, he graduated from the San Alejandro Academy of Visual Arts, Havana.

 Career

 Since the beginning of his artistic career, he has participated in many group and solo art exhibits.
 His first one-man show was held at the Center of Art in Havana, in 1964.
 In 1968, he was awarded with the Adam Montparnasse prize for his painting exhibit at the Salon de Mai, in Paris, and third prize at the Salón Nacional de Artes Plásticas, in Havana.

 In 1982, Mendive made his first trip to West Africa and traveled throughout the region for a year gaining new insight into his Yoruba roots.
 He drew energy from spending time in Africa and became inspired on a whole new level.
 After his return to Cuba, his art portrayed images connected with the natural environment, such as, his 1984 painting "Viento a Fete".

 Additional noteworthy awards Mendive has received include the Alejo Carpentier Medal from the Consejo de Estado of the Republic of Cuba, in 1988, and the Chevalier des Arts et Lettres from the Minister of Culture and Francophony of the French Republic, in 1994.

 Mendive's work was exhibited at the "Ouidah '92" festival, which celebrated Vodun art from Benin and the African Diaspora in Ouidah, Benin in February 1993.

 In 2014, Mendive exhibited at the N'Namdi Center for Contemporary Art in Detroit.

 He has received numerous awards for his art within exhibitions in Cuba and in Europe.